St. Peter's Episcopal Church (McKinney, Texas)

 St. Peter's Episcopal Church is located in McKinney, Texas, approximately 30 miles north of Dallas.

+In 2016, the church reported 509 members; in 2023, it reported 680 members.
+No membership statistics were reported in 2024 national parochial reports.
+Plate and pledge financial support reported by the church in 2024 was $836,879.
+Average Sunday Attendance ASA reported in 2024 was 270 persons.
+This was a relative decrease on ASA of 325 in 2020.

+The interim Rector is the Rev. Kathy Heitmann.

+History

 The church was designated a mission church in 1876, when services were held in private homes and offices.
 In 1890 the mission was elevated to the status of a parish, and in 1893 the original frame church was completed, on the site of the present church.
 A new sanctuary was built in 1926.
 In 1947, the church's women's guild sold mail order fruitcakes that raised money for the church.

 In 1960 a fire destroyed the sanctuary and other valuables, and the current church building was built the next year, and extended in 1997.

-The church's Rector is the Rev. Perry E. Mullins, and the Associate Rector is the Rev. Kathy Heitmann.